 Insurance is a very important matter for everybody travelling by motorcycle.
 We feel therefore, that it is important that you clearly understand matters and set out the relevant information below.

 1. Supplemental Liability Insurance (SLI)

-All packages include a basic insurance for which the amount of cover varies from State to State.
-We strongly recommend that you give very serious consideration to taking the optional SLI as this increases your Liability Insurance Benefit up to US$1million.
+All packages include a basic insurance for which the amount of cover varies from State to State. in addition, we also automatically include SLI as this increases your liability insurance Benefit up to US$3000,000.
 This insurance protects the renter against claims made by a Third Party for bodily injury and/or property damage sustained as a result of an accident.

 2. EVIP Insurance

 This policy is applicable to the motorcycle ONLY.
 It limits the liability of the renter:

 - in the event of any and all accidental damage to the motorcycle and its accessories.

 - the loss/theft of the vehicle provided the motorcycle was locked with all locks provided by the rental company.